2019 PGcert in Higher Education, Middlesex University

 Dr Janroj Yilmaz Keles has been interviewed by Times Higher Education, BBC, Skynews, France 24, Voice of Russia, Voice of America, Monocle 24 Radio, Sputnik, Kurdish,Turkish, Iranian, Arab and Brazilian media including Rudaw TV, NRTTV, Nuce TV, Mednuce TV, Hayat TV, IMC TV, Levant TV, Shargh, Yeni Ozgur Poitika and Hurriyet Newspapers.

-Invited by Communication, Culture and Media Research Group at the University of Bradford, Iraq Institute for Strategic Studies and International Development Research Centre (Beirut- Lebanon), Oxford University's Refugee Studies Centre, Centre for Research in Ethnic Relations Seminar (CRER ), Warwick University, Embassy of Denmark and the British Equality and Human Rights Commission,TUC Black Workers Committee as well as the Trade unions and grassroot social movements to present his work and /or talk about the ongoing political instability in the Middle East.
+Invited by Communication, Culture and Media Research Group at the University of Bradford, Iraq Institute for Strategic Studies and International Development Research Centre (Beirut- Lebanon), Kurdistan University of Hawler, The American University of Iraq of Oxford University's Refugee Studies Centre, Centre for Research in Ethnic Relations Seminar (CRER ), Warwick University, Embassy of Denmark and the British Equality and Human Rights Commission,TUC Black Workers Committee as well as the Trade unions and grassroots social movements to present his work and /or talk about the ongoing political instability in the Middle East.

 In addition to this, he has been invited by various Think Tank or Policy Institutions to participate in round table discussions on migration, "integration", social cohesion but also on Turkey, Turkey's Kurdish question, Kurdistan Regional Government, Syrian conflict.